arusso/arusso.github.io/_posts/2015-03-29-Generating_a_SAN_Certificate_in_Ruby.markdown

 ## Generate the Request

-Easy, right?
 Next up we will generate our request object.
 To do that, we first need to create our certificate subject as an `OpenSSL::X509::Name` object:

 {% highlight ruby %}
 subj_arr = [ ['CN', 'myhost.example.com'], [ 'DC','example'], ['DC','com']]
 subj      = OpenSSL::X509::Name.new(subj_arr)
 {% endhighlight %}

-Next up, we will create our request:
+Now, we create our request:

 {% highlight ruby %}
 request = OpenSSL::X509::Request.new